 About the Nutrition Network

-The Nutrition Network aims to improve nutrition care and food standards in NSW hospitals and to improve equity and access to Home Enteral Nutrition (HEN) services across NSW.
+The Nutrition Network works collaboratively with clinicians, service providers, consumers, industry bodies and other partners to advocate, influence, and facilitate improvements in nutrition care and food standards in NSW health facilities.
+The network also works to improve the equity of, and access to, HEN services across NSW.

 Director, Nutrition and Dietetics

 The Children’s Hospital at Westmead

 Head of Department, Nutrition and Dietetics